Research Interests

 Book 2: The Children’s Crusade: Governing Child Sexuality in the Modern Transatlantic World

-The Children’s Crusade examines the expansion of state power over child sexual abuse in the US, UK, Germany, and France from the late 18th to the early 21st centuries.
+The Children’s Crusade investigates the expansion of state power over child sexual abuse in the US, UK, Germany, and France from the late 18th to the early 21st centuries.
 During this period, experts, activists, and government officials invented new ways of protecting children and teenagers from sexual harm.
 While their efforts were meant to protect children, sometimes they also had the effect of punishing young people themselves.
 Either way, one thing that remained consistent about movements to protect children was that they contributed to the expansion of criminalization and state power.

 Review Essays